 The main speciality of the company “LLC Nord Project” is maritime cargo transportation in the Arctic Region.
 We deliver goods to the ports along all the Northern Sea Route.

 We established and we develop the company which fully meets demands of the customer, we implement multiprofile service, which includes a wide range of services dealing with document processing and transportation of the goods along the Transpolar Passage.
 Our employees have a rich experience in cargo transportation in the conditions of the Far North.
-Arctic Shipping Company has its own fleet, equipped with all the necessary stuff to pass the Northern Sea Route.
+LLC Nord Project has its own fleet, equipped with all the necessary stuff to pass the Northern Sea Route.

 This route is 2.5 times shorter than other navigational trading routes which go through the Suez Canal and Panama Canal.
 The Northern Sea Route is a route which goes through the seas situated in the Arctic Ocean and the Bering Sea (The Pacific Ocean).This route is considered to be the shortest for

 Our company strives for long-term cooperation and partnership , that’s why we offer flexible prices, discounts and we try to find an individual approach to everybody.
 We do our best to make maximum comfortable conditions for the client: safe and fast cargo transportation, service at a high level , help in customs processing of cargo and registration of cargo.